-In 2023, new Democratic Gov. Wes Moore signed the Trans Health Equity Law into effect, ensuring equitable access to gender affirming care throughout the state.
+In 2023, Democratic Gov. Wes Moore signed the Trans Health Equity Law into effect, ensuring equitable access to gender affirming care throughout the state.
 In 2024, lawmakers expanded upon this by protecting those who receive gender affirming care in Maryland from legal actions in other states.
+In 2025, Maryland's attorney general said that the state will continue to protect access to gender-affirming care despite the Trump Administration's executive order restricting federal support for gender-affirming care.